There are now 3 possible online modes for units:

 - Students are able to (1) understand the facts and characteristics of taxation and revenue mobilisation in developing countries, as well as the underlying incentives and constraints that shape these characteristics; (2) to apply core knowledge, skills and theory to typical problems in taxation and revenue mobilisation issues, particularly in developing countries and demonstrate the ability to produce clear and concise written communication in a public policy context; (3) demonstrate the capability for self-directed learning and reflection, and the ability to apply, analyse, synthesise and evaluate information from multiple sources to understand public issues and make public decisions both from the local and global perspectives; and (4) demonstrate competencies to work more effectively in teams.

-- Typically this unit is assessed in the following ways: (1) minor essay; (2) major essay; and (3) group presentation.
+- Indicative assessments in this unit are as follows: (1) minor essay; (2) major essay; and (3) group presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)